smogon/pokemon-showdown/sim/SIM-PROTOCOL.md

 > - `USERNAME` is the username
 > - `AVATAR` is the player's avatar identifier (usually a number, but other
 >    values can be used for custom avatars)
+> - `ELO` is the player's elo in the format they're playing.
+This will be `0` in unrated battles

 `|teamsize|PLAYER|NUMBER`